|

 game back on when you finish each functional section to ensure the game still works

-like an Emory board.
+like an Emory board, or an ignition file.
 Check out my Pinball

 Links page to find places where you can buy the tools or you can also

 check for local Pinball dealers that may stock them.
-I kind of pinch the contacts together with my left
+I pinch the contacts together with my left

-two first fingers while I slide the whetstone back and forth between the contacts with my
+two first fingers while I slide the tool back and forth between the contacts with my

 right hand.
 This is assuming I can actually get my fingers in the right place to